emqx/emqx-docs/en_US/modules/mongo_authentication.md

 You can use the following placeholders in the authentication query placeholders, and EMQX will automatically fill in the client information when executed:

--%u: username
+- %u: username
--%c: clientid
+- %c: clientid
--%C: TLS certificate common name (domain name or subdomain name of the certificate), valid only when TLS connection -%d: TLS certificate subject, valid only when TLS connection
+- %C: TLS certificate common name (domain name or subdomain name of the certificate), valid only when TLS connection
+- %d: TLS certificate subject, valid only when TLS connection

 You can adjust the authentication query according to your business needs, such as adding multiple query conditions and using database preprocessing functions to achieve more business-related functions.
 But in any case, the authentication query needs to meet the following conditions: